zephyrproject-rtos/zephyr/doc/drivers/synchronous_call.rst

 :cpp:func:`device_sync_call_init()`

    This function initializes the ``device_sync_call_t`` type semaphores and the marker.
-Such function should be used only once in the device driver's instance lifetime.
+This function should be used only once in the device driver's instance lifetime.
 Thus, the driver's initialization function is the best place for calling it.